 LGBTQ+ Youth Programs in Maine

-Creating Welcoming Communities for Queer and Trans Youth of Kids and Teens With All Intersectional Identities
+Creating Welcoming Communities for Queer and Trans Youth, Kids, and Teens With All Intersectional Identities

 At OUT Maine, we have an ambitious goal: to create more welcoming and affirming communities for Maine’s diverse queer youth in all their intersectional identities by changing the very systems that serve them.
 LGBTQ+ youth face serious challenges, including sadness, depression, and risk of suicide.
 Providing support for genderqueer and nonbinary kids in Maine as well as for adults and professionals who serve as their social support, can help save lives.
 By supporting LGBTQ+ youth and their families, empowering queer youth in our Maine communities, and educating providers, we help create welcoming and affirming spaces needed by our LGBTQ+ population.